IgrikXD/Easy-SDR/Coax power supply/Fixed voltage/SMD/Assembly guide.md

 ![Toggle switch installation, top cover](../../Resources/Coax%20power%20supply/Enclosure-Toggle-switch-installation-top-cover.png)

-Unscrew the side covers of the case, remove the PCB and use a file or drill to mill the hole to the desired depth.
+Unscrew the side covers of the case, remove the PCB and use a drill to mill the hole for SW1 toggle switch to the desired depth.
+Also, drill a hole for the LED1.
 After milling, re-insert the PCB into the appropriate chassis and check how freely the toggle switch fits into the milled hole.
 If you can't set the toggle switch, repeat the above steps to achieve optimal results.

 ![Milled hole for toggle switch](../../Resources/Coax%20power%20supply/Enclosure-Milled-hole-for-toggle-switch.png)